boyter/boyter.org/content/posts/sloc-cloc-code.md

      0.30s  0.54% 89.12%      0.60s  1.08%  runtime.greyobject
 ```

-A nice optimisation result.
-Problem methods checkForMatchMultiOpen and checkForMatchMultiClose along with checkComplexity are all down in terms of cumulative call time.
-Even better the fact that cgocall is at the top is a good sign as it means we are getting close to be bottlenecked by disk access and no CPU again.
+A nice optimisation.
+Problem checkComplexity is down in terms of cumulative call time.
+Even better the fact that cgocall is at the top is a good sign as it means we are getting close to be bottlenecked by disk access and not the CPU again.

 Of course if the system has not loaded the kernel into the file cache you get the following profile which shows that in this case the application is purely disk bound.